syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 # Getting Started with .NET Maui ListView (SfListView)

-This section provides a quick overview of how to get started with the .NET MAUI ListView (SfListView) for Maui.
+This section provides a quick overview of how to get started with the .NET Maui ListView (SfListView) for Maui.
 Walk-through the entire process of creating the real world SfListView.

 To get start quickly with .NET MAUI ListView, you can check on this video: